 I am hired most often to produce portraits of loved ones who have passed or family members who are still alive, but I can also memorialize a favorite singer, actor, friend, etc. Most recently, I've been commissioned to draw a baby!
 My work is produced on the finest materials, using India inks that will never fade and will stand the test of time.
 Framed artwork will, in optimal conditions, still be around long after we all are gone and will look just as amazing then as when it was first created.
 It's a perfect gift and a unique, personal way to memorialize or acknowledge a person, place or thing.

 I specialize in portraits, figure studies (nudes/non-nudes), erotic themes, science fiction, Egyptian, Indian and fantasy art.
 I typically avoid drawing animals, caricatures and cartoons, but I do make exceptions.
 Feel free to open a dialogue with me about your ideas and we'll go from there.

 How it works:

 Commissioning a custom art piece is simple.
 You provide a model, or several good, high-resolution photos of the subject.
 From there, I will evaluate your proposal and let you know if it's something I can do.
 Then, I work up a sketch for your approval and then I proceed to start the final product.

-One half of the agreed-upon payment is due up front.
-It is non-refundable as it covers my time and materials to work up the proposal and the initial sketch.
+One half of the agreed-upon payment is due up front as I start to work up the proposal and the initial sketch for your approval.
 When the final art piece is ready for delivery, the remaining half is due.
 I often build shipping into my price but for larger works, that will incur additional costs, some which may not be known until the piece is packaged and ready.
 Generally, though, it's covered in my fee.